i18next/next-i18next/README.md

 `localePath` as a function is of the form `(locale: string, namespace: string, missing: boolean) => string` returning the entire path including filename and extension.
 When `missing` is true, return the path for the `addPath` option of `i18next-fs-backend`, when false, return the path for the `loadPath` option.
 [More info at the `i18next-fs-backend` repo.](https://github.com/i18next/i18next-fs-backend/tree/master#backend-options)

-All other [i18next options](https://www.i18next.com/overview/configuration-options) can be passed in as well.
+All other [i18next options](https://www.i18next.com/overview/configuration-options) and [react-i18next options](https://react.i18next.com/latest/i18next-instance) can be passed in as well.

 #### Loading Namespaces Dynamically Client Side